PabloVallbona/ada-template-website/README.md

 1. How does the volatility and return ESG ETFs over time differs to traditional ETFs?

-2. Is there a correlation between volatility and return within ESG ETFs?
+2. Is there a relationship between volatility and returns in ESG ETFs?

 3. To what extent do ESG-focused exchange-traded funds provide meaningful diversification relative to one another?